What is the Great Wall of China Made of?

 How Many Bricks Are in the Great Wall of China?

 If you are planning a visit to the Great Wall of China, it is important to know the closing times of the Wall, which varies depending on the season and the section of the Wall you are visiting.
-In general, the wall is open from early morning until late afternoon or early evening (Simatai section is open at night and offers a night tour).
+In general, the wall is open from early morning until late afternoon or early evening (Simatai Great Wall is open at night and offers a Great Wall Night tour).
 During the peak tourist season, some sections of the wall may stay open later into the evening to accommodate the crowds.
 It is best to check with your ETC travel consultant the specific section of the Wall you plan to visit for the most up-to-date information on opening and closing times.